BrilliantPlugins/agentpress-permissions/readme.txt

 == Screenshots ==

 1. The Listings Manager role added by the plugin
-2. Managing the custom capbilties added (using the role manager in the Members plugin)
+2. Managing the custom capabilties added (using the role manager in the Members plugin)

 == Changelog ==

+= 1.0.1 =
+* Fix inevitable typos

 = 1.0 =
 * Initial Release